3790 Wilshire Boulevard,

 Warner’s Western Theatre was not a success and it closed suddenly in mid-May 1933 with William Warren in “The Mind Reader” and Warner Bros. relinquished their lease.
 It reopened in April 1934 under an independent management and was renamed Wil-Tern Theatre, taking parts of the names of it location at Wiltern Boulevard and S. Western Avenue.
 After a short period Fox West Coast Theatres took control and gave it the name Wiltern Theatre.
 It was never considered a successful theatre, being too large for its location and having to compete for many years with Fox West Coast Theatres popular 1,800 seat Uptown Theatre (1925, demolished early-1970’s) located four blocks south on S. Western Boulevard at 10th Street.

-In 1956 the entire building was sold to the Franklin Life Insurance Company of Springfield, IL and the Wiltern Theatre was leased to Pacific Theatres chain who ran it until 1979 when it was closed as a movie theatre, by then running mainly Kung-Fu movies.
+In 1956 the entire building was sold to the Franklin Life Insurance Company of Springfield, IL and in 1968 the Wiltern Theatre was leased to Pacific Theatres chain who ran it until 1979 when it was closed as a movie theatre, by then running mainly Kung-Fu movies.
 The Kimball organ, which was still in a playable condition was removed from the building.
 Franklin Life then proposed to sell the building but were unsuccessful in finding a buyer and they then put in an application to demolish it, believing it would be easier to sell as a vacant lot.
 A strong fight was made by a local historical group and citizens to save the building, which was won at the ‘eleventh hour’ prior to the demolishers moving in, in November 1981.
 Unfortunately though, while the theatre had been ‘dark’ it had been vandalised and stripped of its fixtures & fittings.
 It wasn’t until real estate developer Wayne Ratkovitch purchased the building for $6.3 million in late-1981 with a view to restoration rather than demolition, that the future seemed brighter.

 A sum of $9 million was spent on a magnificent restoration of both the Pellissier Building and the Wiltern Theatre, with an additional $4 million spent on the theatre to restore it back to its original splendour.
 The Wiltern Theatre reopened as a performing arts centre on May 1, 1985 with the Alvin Ailey American Dance Theatre.
 It became home to the Los Angeles Opera Theatre and has also been successful in staging concerts and shows.